 In what ways is China contributing to UN peacekeeping operations?

 After decades of opposition to UN peacekeeping operations, China’s involvement has flourished.
 In 1990, China had only five soldiers deployed in peacekeeping operations.
-By the end of 2015, that number had risen to 3,045 personnel.
+By the end of 2016, that number had risen to 2,630 personnel.
 Between 2000 and 2010, China experienced a more than 20-fold increase in personnel contributions to U.N. missions.
-This corresponds to the Chinese government’s efforts to enhance China’s international image through increased participation in global governance.
+China currently contributes more troops to UN peacekeeping missions than any other permanent Security Council member.
+This behavior corresponds with the Chinese government’s efforts to enhance China’s international image through increased participation in global governance.
 Professor Alan Carlson notes that, following the Tiananmen Square massacre in 1989, China sought to rebuild its international reputation.
 Consequently, China only diverged from the other four permanent members of the UN Security Council in cases that it viewed as infringing on national sovereignty.

 Although China has deployed observers to most UN-recognized peacekeeping operations since the 1990s, it has been selective about where to deploy troops.
 Between 1990 and 2008, China sent troops to Cambodia, Democratic Republic of Congo (DRC), Liberia, Sudan, and Lebanon.
 All of these locations hold geostrategic significance for China and the presence of valuable natural resources (for example, China has significant resource and infrastructure investments in the DRC).
 This is not to say that China is exclusively seeking material gains from its participation in peacekeeping or that China is not the only country that reaps domestic rewards from peacekeeping.
 Brazil is known to use its contributions to peacekeeping as a means to develop a professional police force and to modernize its military.

-In early 2015, China began to deploy hundreds of troops to South Sudan China has a stake in South Sudan’s oil resources, and more broadly in African resources as a whole.
+Since early 2015, China has deployed hundreds of troops to South Sudan.
+China has a stake in South Sudan’s oil resources, and more broadly in African resources as a whole.
 China is involved in African security through more than just peacekeeping, with $20 million in arms sales to South Sudan (since halted) preceding China’s arrival in the new state.
 In 2013, China bought 82 percent of South Sudan’s oil exports.
 With its international reputation, power shaping, and resources on the line, China’s nearly 3,000 blue-helmeted peacekeepers may be a relatively small investment.

 China has moved from abstaining on virtually every peacekeeping vote out of principled opposition to generally supporting peacekeeping operations.